Pulmonary Critical Care Medicine Fellowship Curriculum

 • Foster strong community partnerships, collaborating with local healthcare organizations to address ongoing healthcare needs and improve patient outcomes.

-Morbidity and Mortality: Morbidity and mortality conferences will provide an educational forum designed to analyze and discuss patient adverse outcomes or complications in a non-punitive manner, promote a culture of safety, quality improvement and learning; and identify areas for clinical, procedural and systems improvement.
-Fellows will also be expected to attend the Internal Medicine Departmental Interdisciplinary Case Conferences held once a month on Thursdays.
+Morbidity and Mortality: Educational forum designed to analyze and discuss patient adverse outcomes or complications in a non-punitive manner, promote a culture of safety, quality improvement and learning; and identify areas for clinical, procedural and systems improvement.

-Quality and Patient Safety Conference: QI presentations are an integral part of fellowship training, allowing fellows to contribute to improving healthcare delivery and patient outcomes.
-Fellows are required to present their QI project at least twice during their fellowship.
+Quality and Patient Safety Conference: Fellows are required to present their QI project at least twice during their fellowship.
 The first presentation, typically in the second year or latter part of the first year, serves as an opportunity to receive feedback from faculty and refine the project.
 The polished version will be presented during the final year, focusing on the project's completed outcomes and impact.